zgq346712481/cucumber/CONTRIBUTING.md

 Pull requests should be independent so they can be merged/rejected independently of other pull requests.
-Every pull request must be made on a separate branch, branched off from the HEAD of the master branch.
+Every pull request must be made on a separate branch, branched off from the HEAD of the main branch.
 No pull requests should depend on other pull requests or be branched off from non-master branches.
 Where a Pull request requires changes in multiple languages, assistance can be sought from others (If you're not comfortable in multiple languages), who can either raise another pull request for the separate implementation or commit to yours (Whichever is easier).